Ortus-Solutions/cfconfig/readme.md

 **Read an existing JSON config file and load into a Lucee 5 web context**
 ```
-JSONConfig = new path.to.baseConfig()
+JSONConfig = new path.to.JSONConfig()
 	.read( expandPath( '.CFConfig.json' ) );

-new models.Lucee4WebConfig()
+new path.to.Lucee4WebConfig()
 	.setMemento( JSONConfig.getMemento() )
 	.write( expandPath( 'WEB-INF/lucee/' ) );
 ```

 ## Notes

-The `BaseConfig` will read/write to a JSON file called `.CFConfig.json` by default in the home directory you specify.
+The `JSONConfig` will read/write to a JSON file called `.CFConfig.json` by default in the home directory you specify.
 You can alternatively specify a full path to a JSON file to change the name.

 The Lucee 4 and Lucee 5 *web* components expect the `CFHomePath` to be the folder containing the `lucee-web.xml.cfm` file.
 An example would be: